Boardman Police looking to identify driver, witnesses in pedestrian accident

 According to Werth, there was an accident involving an elderly pedestrian who was walking northbound across Indianola Road near Southern Boulevard in Boardman on October 25.
-Police said the accident happened around 11:20 a.m. but did not specify on the type of accident it was.
+Police said the accident happened around 11:20 a.m.
+Werth specified that the pedestrian was hit by the driver.

 Werth said that the female driver of the vehicle and several witnesses stopped to help the pedestrian, who refused medical treatment.
 Officers said that security cameras from local businesses captured images of the silver Nissan Altima involved in the accident.